Dick Ray: Playing career

-Ray was born in Newcastle-under-Lyme, and began his footballing career with local club Audley, before joining Macclesfield in 1893, with whom he won the Cheshire Senior Cup.
+Ray was born in Newcastle-under-Lyme and began his footballing career with local club Audley before joining Macclesfield in 1893, with whom he won the Cheshire Senior Cup.
 He joined Burslem Port Vale in 1894.
-He was a solid performer for the club, however failed to turn up for one match after misreading a train timetable, and was fined five shillings for his trouble.
-In total he played 29 of the club's 30 Second Division games in the 1894–95 season, and scored his first goal in the Football League on 2 February, in a 2–1 defeat to Manchester City at the Athletic Ground.
+He was a solid performer for the club, however, failed to turn up for one match after misreading a train timetable, and was fined five shillings for his trouble.
+In total, he played 29 of the club's 30 Second Division games in the 1894–95 season, and scored his first goal in the Football League on 2 February, in a 2–1 defeat to Manchester City at the Athletic Ground.
 He departed in the summer of 1895.
-He spent the 1895–96 season with Crewe Alexandra, but did not make a first team appearance.
+He spent the 1895–96 season with Crewe Alexandra, but did not make a first-team appearance.
 He instead returned to Macclesfield, picking up a second Cheshire Senior Cup winners medal.

-Ray went on to play 30 Second Division games for Manchester City in the 1896–97 season, and scored one goal in a 5–0 win at Walsall on 6 January.
-He made 22 appearances in the 1897–98 campaign, and scored a goal in a 1–1 draw with Manchester derby rivals Newton Heath at Bank Street on 16 October.
-He played 26 matches in the 1898–99 season, and scored one goal in a 5–0 victory over Loughborough at Hyde Road on 17 December, as City won promotion as champions of the Second Division.
+Ray went on to play 30 Second Division games for Manchester City in the 1896–97 season and scored one goal in a 5–0 win at Walsall on 6 January.
+He made 22 appearances in the 1897–98 campaign and scored a goal in a 1–1 draw with Manchester derby rivals Newton Heath at Bank Street on 16 October.
+He played 26 matches in the 1898–99 season and scored one goal in a 5–0 victory over Loughborough at Hyde Road on 17 December, as City won promotion as champions of the Second Division.
 He played only nine First Division games in the 1899–1900 season.
-He later played for non-league clubs Macclesfield and Coventry City, before making 34 Second Division appearances for Stockport County in the 1903–04 season.
+He later played for non-League clubs Macclesfield and Coventry City, before making 34 Second Division appearances for Stockport County in the 1903–04 season.
 He left Edgeley Park after Stockport failed re-election to the Football League.
 He spent the 1904–05 campaign with Chesterfield, playing 31 Second Division games.

 After Gilbert Gillies, his manager at Saltergate, was appointed as Leeds City's first manager in March 1905, Ray followed him to Elland Road in July 1905.
 The club had just been elected to the Second Division and Ray played the club's first-ever Football League appearance in a 1–0 defeat to Bradford City at Valley Parade in September 1905.
-He played 38 League and six FA Cup games as captain at Elland Road, before leaving the club when the board declined to renew Gillies' contract in March 1908.
+After the death of Leeds player Soldier Wilson during a match against Burnley in October 1906, he served as a pallbearer carrying Wilson's coffin to Leeds Station.
+He played 38 League and six FA Cup games as captain at Elland Road before leaving the club when the board declined to renew Gillies' contract in March 1908.